isabarros/rails_react_todo_list/README.md

 2. Run `docker-compose build`
 3. Run `docker-compose up`
 4. In another terminal run open the project root folder and run `docker-compose run web bundle exec rake db:create` to create the databases

+## How to run database migrations
+1. You need to have your application up and running (`docker-compose up`)
+2. In another terminal execute `docker-compose run web bundle exec rake db:migrate`